 What if you want to stop dieting and eat intuitively but feel like medically-necessary dietary restrictions — like an allergy to gluten, dairy, etc. — prevent you from “doing it right”?

-Part of the Psycho-Spiritual Wellness Eating Guidelines is to eat exactly what your body wants when you’re hungry.
+Part of the Psycho-Spiritual Wellness Eating Guidelines is to eat exactly what appeals to you when you’re hungry.
 Permission and satisfaction are crucial elements of eating psychology.

-Do you like the way that feels, but also feel screwed because your mind sputter, “Yah, I hear what you’re saying, but how can I eat exactly what my body wants when I can’t have gluten, dairy, soy, sugar, or anything else good in this world?!”
+Do you like the way that sounds, but also feel screwed because your mind sputter, “Yeah, I hear what you’re saying, but how can I eat exactly what my body wants when I can’t have gluten, dairy, soy, sugar, or anything else good in this world?!”

 What Is Gentle Nutrition?

-Gentle nutrition is the last pillar of Intuitive Eating (which is similar yet distinctly different from Psycho-Spiritual Wellness), and it’s a pillar that I really like because it’s takes the “diet-y-ness” out of food restrictions.
-Gentle nutrition goes like this:
+Gentle nutrition is the last pillar of Intuitive Eating (which is similar yet distinctly different from Psycho-Spiritual Wellness).
+I enjoy referencing gentle nutrition because it’s takes the “diet-y-ness” out of medically-necessary food restrictions.

-For example, if I’m listening to my body, and my body wants pizza – but I can’t have pizza because of the dairy/gluten/goodness it has – then I can choose to have something else that will satisfy my craving.
+For example, if I’m listening to my body, and my body wants pizza – but I can’t have pizza because I’m allergic to dairy and/or gluten – then I can choose to have something else that will satisfy my craving.

 That could be vegan pizza, or it could be something completely different.
 But as long as I’m doing it to honor my body instead of to cut weight, it works pretty smoothly.

-That’s the golden nugget: As long as your food choices are best on wellness instead of weight loss, it’s pretty smooth sailing.
+That’s the golden nugget: As long as your food choices are based on wellness instead of weight loss, it’s pretty smooth sailing.